kiba/Writings/dreamwalker/story_bible.md

 ## Crafting

 The ability to craft or create an object instantly by gathering the necessary materials and tools and conducting a rituals.
 To acquire a new recipe, a person must first acquire the necessary skill and create the target object at least once.

+## Settings

+* Origin world - Vanilla Earth that our to-be intrepid dreamwalker protagonist is from.
+* Diaspora of the Stars - A space opera setting.